Re: Can we do this with only AE? by Todd Kopriva on Oct 10, 2009 at 8:10:33 pm

 The jargon for this currently very popular technique is 'tilt-shift'.

-One component of a common approach is the Lens Blur effect.
-See the "Lens Blur effect" page; at the bottom of the page, there's a link to a tutorial on how to do this.
+"Lens Blur effect" page; at the bottom of the page, there's a link to a tutorial on how to do this.

 ---------------------------------------------------------------------------------------------------------